openthos/boto-analysis/SourceCode/BuildNotes.md

 # BOTO: HOW TO BUILD
 ## Consists
 Boto consists of below modules:
-### ExecuteEfiApp
+### RunEfiApp
-ExecuteEfiApp is the caller to the other modules.
+RunEfiApp is the caller to the other modules.
 ### BotoFont
 BotoFont is the language support package.
 ### Refind (Boto Edition)